telerik/xaml-docs/controls/radchartview/radchartview-vs.-radchart.md

 This help topic aims to compare the two controls and get you familiar with what you need to know when migrating from __RadChart__ to __RadChartView__.

 >Generally we would encourage you to use the new __ChartView__ control for any new project development that you are starting now.
-For the purpose, you need to use the new **Telerik.Windows.Chart.dll** instead of the old Telerik.Windows.Charting.dll.
+For the purpose, you need to use the new **Telerik.Windows.Controls.Chart.dll** instead of the old Telerik.Windows.Controls.Charting.dll.
 As for your existing applications - the migration is possible but there is no straightforward migration path between __RadChart__ and __RadChartView__ due to the different approach taken in the development of __RadChartView__.

 ## Highlights of features and functionality